UWC-Innovation-Hub/RIM-Jetty1SusanKrugger-AR/README.md

-This project aims to create an immersive, informative journey through a crucial period in South African history, honouring the legacy of those who passed through the Jetty 1 and Susan Kruger sites during the struggle against apartheid.
+An immersive augmented reality (AR) project built in Unity, to create an immersive, informative journey through a crucial period in South African history, honouring the legacy of those who passed through the Jetty 1 and Susan Kruger sites during the struggle against apartheid.
 The solutions involve AR-based applications.

-An immersive augmented reality (AR) project built in Unity, designed to honour and preserve the stories of those who passed through the Jetty 1 and Susan Kruger sites during South Africa’s struggle against apartheid.

 This project aims to create an interactive, educational journey through a pivotal chapter of South African history.
 By leveraging AR technology, users can explore historically significant locations in a way that is both emotionally engaging and informative.